sirtobsi/f-cc/README.md

 **Good luck!** We're excited to see your approach to real-world data engineering challenges.
 Remember: thoughtful partial solutions beat rushed complete solutions.

-*Xelerit Robotics - Building the future of industrial automation*
+*Forgis - Building the future of industrial automation*